2022 French Open (Roland-Garros, May 22 – June 5) Betting Tips & Predictions

 The defending French Open champion is playing catch-up to Rafael Nadal in what previously seemed like a one-horse race to become the “GOAT”.
 And there is little to suggest he can’t do it.

-Perhaps not because Djokovic was phenomenal this season, but rather because his top competitors have either shown enough or are dealing with specific problems that might prevent them from going all the way in France.
+Perhaps not because Djokovic was phenomenal this season, but rather because his top competitors have either shown enough or are dealing with specific problems that might prevent them from going in France.

 Carlos Alcaraz – 2/1